Sherchryst/ft_transcendence/db/schema.md

 - name: VARCHAR(32) UNIQUE
 - owner_id: INT NOT NULL
 	- The owner is a channel administrator.
+	- The owner can promote members to channel admnistrators and demote channel administrators (except himself).
 	- The owner can delete the channel.
 	- If the owner leaves the channel, the channel is deleted.
 - visibility: ENUM NOT NULL DEFAULT `private`